 In a small town where the economy is driven by agriculture, the local council is inclined to support such industries for the rebuttal of the economic benefit.
 I want to ask you, at what price is our environment worth?
 At what price is the preservation of our natural environment?

 With ecotourism on the rise and with the tourism industry in Warrnambool generating almost three times the amount racing does, the argument that racehorses hold financial priority is... horseshit.
 The racing industry currently has access to numerous beach locations and professionally built facilities.
 This proposal will bring no benefit to the majority of the community and solely caters to an elite minority who have operated fine without it.
-Horse riders have stated previously that this area was dangerous to one another due to the large numbers it attracted.
+Horse riders previously stated that this area was dangerous to other horses and riders due to the large numbers it attracted.
 If you believe that an industry that is instigates gambling and alcohol into a small town and instead believes it will prosper the town at large, you're naive.

 What I want is your support.
 By saying no to horses on beaches, you're saying no to an industry driven by greed and corruption that have forced their agenda in one of the most pristine and sacred areas of the region in South West Victoria.